 - The Porky Pig cartoon Old Glory has Porky struggling to get through the Pledge of Allegiance.
 He falls asleep and is visited by Uncle Sam who tells him about the American War of Independence.
 Porky learns the value of American freedom and wakes up.
 Now he is able to recite the entire Pledge from memory.

-- Subverted in the Looney Tunes short "Pigs Is Pigs", where Piggy is seen eating too much for his own good.
+- Subverted in "Pigs Is Pigs", where Piggy is seen eating too much for his own good.
 When he goes to bed he has a nightmare where a scientist forcefeeds him.
-Eventually Porky has a Balloon Belly and eats one more piece of food before he explodes.
+Eventually Piggy has a Balloon Belly and eats one more piece of food before he explodes.
 After he wakes up, he still rushes downstairs to continue eating, having learned nothing!

-- Another Looney Tunes example, "The Big Snooze" has Elmer Fudd tearing up his Warner Brothers contract after being bested by Bugs Bunny one time too many.
+- "The Big Snooze" has Elmer Fudd tearing up his Warner Brothers contract after being bested by Bugs Bunny one time too many.
 Bugs invades his dreams and induces a truly bizarre nightmare as only Bob Clampett can produce, prompting Elmer to get back to work.

 - In South Park:

 - Mocked in "I'm A Little Bit Country" where Cartman acts as if he doesn't care about American history so that he can induce an opinion changing dream.
 He elaborately stages incidents that would render him unconscious so that he can have the educational dream and thereby avoid the bother of actually studying.
 After many amusing failed attempts, he succeeds.

 - Played straight in "Cartoon Wars: Part I".
 At first, Kyle opposes Cartman's efforts to have the Family Guy episode pulled, but changes his mind after having a dream in which he sees his brother killed in a terrorist attack.